The Quabbin Regional High School Composting and Organic Gardening Program

 - Northeast Organic Farming Association Winter Conference

-- Massachusetts Farm to School Convention
+- Massachusetts Farm to Cafeteria Convention

 - North Quabbin Garlic and Arts Festival